Contact Me

 Love The One You're With of course is a single by Stephen Stills and was written by Stephen Stills, who is known for his work as a member of Crosby, Stills & Nash.
 The song was released as a single in 1970 and appeared on Stephen Stills' self-titled debut solo album.

-"Love the One You're With" is an upbeat and catchy rock song that conveys a message of embracing the present moment and finding happiness with what is available.
 The lyrics encourage the listener to make the most of their current circumstances and to appreciate the people around them, even if they may not be with their ideal partner.

 The song's title has become a well-known phrase, often used to convey the idea of accepting and cherishing the person or situation one is currently involved with.
 The message of the song has resonated with audiences over the years and has been interpreted as an anthem of embracing positivity and making the most of one's relationships and experiences.